SourajitaDewasi/OperatingSystem/README.md

 Switching head direction slows down the system.
 Every request is serviced.

 6. *FCFS Scheduling:* It is the Simplest Disk Scheduling Algorithm.
 It erforms operations according to order of the request.
 No ordering of work queue.
 No starvation.
 Every request is serviced.
-In the code, I assumed static order of requests._
+In the code, I assumed static order of requests.

+## CLASSICAL PROBLEMS IN OPERATING SYSTEM

+1. *The Dining Philosopher's Probelm* : The dining philosopher's problem is a variation on the traditional synchronisation problem, in which five philosophers sit around a circular table and alternate between thinking and eating.
+A bowl of noodles, as well as five chopsticks for each of the philosophers, is placed in the centre of the table.
+A philosopher must use both their right and left chopsticks to eat.
+A philosopher can only eat if both of his or her immediate left and right chopsticks are available.
+If the philosopher's immediate left and right chopsticks are not available, the philosopher places their (either left or right) chopstick on the table and resumes thinking.